 Also known as: electronic fuel injection (EFI)

-The momentary loss of power on acceleration that causes a vehicle to hesitate when gaining speed is usually referred to as hesitation.
+The momentary loss of power on acceleration that causes a vehicle to hesitate when gaining speed.

 Also known as: engine hesitation, engine sputtering, auto stumbling, auto hesitation